Creation Patterns¶

 Pony constructors always return an initialized instance of their type.
 There’s no null, no uninitialized state, and actor constructors can’t be partial.
+Reference capabilities add another dimension: constructing a value with the right capability for its intended use sometimes requires specific techniques.
 These constraints push you toward patterns that might be unfamiliar if you’re coming from languages where constructors can fail freely or return null.

 FFI Global Initializer uses a primitive’s _init method to run C library initialization exactly once, taking advantage of the fact that primitives are singletons.